Attorney at Law

 Jon got called up to Slape & Howard after a stint in the California Penal League, where he spent time in Del Norte County assisting public defenders and inmates at the infamous Pelican Bay State Prison.
 He never ran into “Wild Thing” Rick Vaughn.
-Since joining the firm in 2013, he has won a number of awards and cases, successfully argued cases in front of the Appellate Court, and damaged every office chair that has been assigned to him.
+Since joining the firm in 2013, he has won a number of cases, arguments, and awards and also damaged every office chair that has been assigned to him.
 The running tally is three lost chairs, and no one mentions the mysterious exploding coffee pot.

 I am proud to have the opportunity to serve the community that has always been my home.